NandunGodage/CashMate/README.md

 ### 🏷️ Brief Description of Project

 ![Dashboard(1)](https://user-images.githubusercontent.com/99181964/225828693-dd1d6f19-276a-448a-8729-a53a1dfe1909.png)
-<p aling ="right">This project primarily focused on solution for economic crisis in Sri Lanaka.
+<p aling ="right">This project primarily focused on solution for economic crysis in Sri Lanka.
 So we decided do a mobile application
-called CashMate as a solution.
+called "CashMate" as a solution.
 In here we manage users daily budget and expense.</p>

 ### 🏷️ Technologies used
     - Kotlin - API 21: Android 5.0 (Lolipop)